davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

     }
     ```

-    Remember from the previous primer that we learned the array-index syntax `my_employees[i]` is really a short-hand for `*(my_employees+i)`?
+    Remember from the previous lab that we learned the array-index syntax `my_employees[i]` is really just a short-hand for `*(my_employees+i)`.
 Because of the earlier cast to `Employee*`, C now knows to skip `sizeof(Employee)` bytes every time `i` is incremented.
-How convenient that we can use the array-index syntax in this context to dereference each 20-byte block as an `Employee`!!
+How convenient that we can use the array-index syntax in this context to dereference each 20-byte block as an `Employee` object!

-  - On **Line 30 (important word on Garbage Collection)**: This line _frees_ up the `num_employees * sizeof(Employee)` bytes off the heap, so that the space can be reclaimed and used by another part of the process.
+  - On **Line 30 (important word on Garbage Collection)**: This line _frees_ up the `num_employees * sizeof(Employee)` bytes off the heap, so that the space can be reclaimed.
 Be careful!
 After freeing it, `my_employees` now points to an *invalid* address.
 If you try to dereference `my_employees` after freeing, you'll receive a **segmentation fault**!

-    - While "garbage collection" is automatically handled by many modern languages like Java and Python, we don't have that luxury in C. It is completely up to the programmer to decide *when* free memory.
-Be sensitive to this when you're programming!
+    - While "garbage collection" is automatically handled by many modern languages like Java and Python, we don't have that luxury in C. It is completely up to the programmer to decide *when* free any memory that you allocated.
+Be very sensitive to this when you're programming!

-  - On **Line 31 (avoiding dangling pointers)**: It is generally good  practice to set pointers to `NULL` after freeing -- here's why.
-After freeing, the pointer is *still* pointing at that location (i.e. it's dangling).
+  - On **Line 31 (avoiding dangling pointers)**: It is generally good  practice to set pointers to `NULL` after freeing their allocated space - here's why.
+After freeing memory, the pointer is *still* pointing at that location.
 However, once heap memory has been freed, that chunk of memory can be re-used by another call to `malloc` elsewhere in your program!
-This leads to two potential problems:

-    1. If you re-use the pointer and assign something new to it, then it will corrupt the memory that is in use by the other part of your program!
-This is the primary problem!

-    2. If you `free()` that pointer again (say you have multiple `free()` statements in different functions), then it will deallocate the memory that was in use by the other part of your program!

 ##### Part 5: Dynamic Memory Allocation Examples